Argennon-Project/ADAGs/README.md

 - After lunch of the Argennon blockchain the ARG tokens will be convertible in 1:1 ratio to the main currency of the Argennon blockchain.
 - The ARG ERC20 contract is a profit distributor.
-That means when an amount of ERC20 tokens (for instance USDT or WETH) is sent to its address, that amount will be distributed between all ARG holders.
-When, an ICO is held the earnings of the ICO will be sent to the ARG ERC20 contract address and hence it will be distributed between ARG holders.
+That means when some amount of a registered ERC20 token (for instance USDT or WETH) is sent to its address, that amount will be distributed between all ARG holders.
+When, a crowdfunding is done the earnings of the crowdfunding will be sent to the ARG ERC20 contract address and hence it will be distributed between ARG holders.
 - Holders of ARG token are eligible to vote in the Argennon Distributed Autonomous Governance system (ADAGs).
-The ADAGs is a smart contract which decides about new ICOs, their configuration and minting new ARG tokens.
+The ADAGs is a smart contract which decides about new crowdfunding campaigns, their configuration and minting new ARG tokens.

-Several crowdfunding may be held before the lunch of the Argennon blockchain, all of them will follow these rules:
+Several crowdfunding campaigns may be held before the lunch of the Argennon blockchain, all of them will follow these
+rules:

-- Any crowdfunding is held using a smart contract: the CF contract, and has its own token: the ICO token.
+- Any crowdfunding is conducted using a smart contract: the CF contract, and has its own token: the ICO token.
 Users may buy ICO tokens from the CF contract.
-A user can burn his ICO tokens and convert them to ARG token in 1:1 ratio at any time using the CF contract.
+A user can burn his ICO tokens and convert them to the ARG token in 1:1 ratio using the CF contract at any time.
 - The ICO token is redeemable.
 This means that anyone can redeem his ICO tokens by using the CF contract and get a refund.
-The redemption price depends on the time since the start of the crowdfunding and the amount of funds that the crowdfunding has raised so far:
+The redemption price depends on the time since the start of the crowdfunding and the amount of funds the crowdfunding has raised so far:
     - If the amount of raised funds has not reached some predefined threshold, a user can redeem at 100% price.
     - If the amount of raised funds has reached the threshold, then the redemption price will drop to the configured